By Sergio | Shadow and Act May 28, 2014 at 11:04AM

 My one problem with the film is that I wished there were more scenes of them (Poitier and Carroll) together, instead of the rather dull ones with Newman and Woodard.
 Even better, I'd have preferred to see a film about the Poitier/Carroll characters alone.

-Still it's rare to see a film involving a serious romance between two mature, adult, intelligent black people, and sadly, it's still rare even today, over 50 years later, which speaks to the state of things where blacks in Hollywood studio movies are concerned.
+Still it's rare to see a film that shows off a serious romance between two mature, adult, intelligent black people, and sadly, it's still rare even today, over 50 years later, which speaks to the state of things where blacks in Hollywood studio movies are concerned.

 Nijla's February piece - Lupita, Michael, and the Future of Black Romance in Film - touches on this.